Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - People keep booleans in the DWH: TRUE / FALSE.
 This is converted to yes/No in Looker.
 Also: You can also easily cast a boolean to an integer and take the average.
 All of that seems like an acceptable amount of work in order to keep the legibility of true/false as the values
 - User attributes to create custom experiences for each Looker user.
 E.g. a dashboard with automatically set filters depending on user.
 E.g. each manager sees dashboard with only their team mates.
 Can also be used to switch between dev and prod connection details.
 - We can change Looker dashboards and pages using HTML.
 E.g. adding custom HTML / CSS headers in dashboard, adding links to a WIKI on each employee’s Looker homepage
+- Use iLooker to track how users use Looker and to delete non relevant content

 ## Looker common gotchas
 -	Remember that Looker is case sensitive – e.g. strings should be single quotes, as per Snowflake SQL